This Week at Ivy Creek

 Little Naturalists

 Introduce your three- to five-year-old to nature!
 Trained guides explore topics such as food chains, hibernation, how trees grow and more with three- to five-year-olds and their accompanying adults.
 The program starts indoors for 20-30 minutes where the children engage with the guides through reading nature centered books and doing a hands-on activity related to the learning in the book.
 This is followed with a short moderate hike on one of the ICNA trails.
-Little Naturalists meet on the second Mondays, third Saturdays, and fourth Thursdays of the month.
+Little Naturalists meet on the second Mondays and third and fourth Saturdays of every month.
 Gatherings are held from 10:00 to 11:30 am.
 We prefer that people preregister for these programs.
-The link to register for the next fourth Thursday is here.
+The link to register for the next third Saturday is here.
 Siblings are also welcome to attend.

 Little Naturalists follow the weather cancellation policies for Albemarle County Schools.
 When the schools are closed or there is a late opening, the Little Naturalists will not meet on that day.